2013: We have now sold out of the hardback

 18th February 2010: Another good review for

-quality throughout is so high that I would recommend this to any
+the quality throughout is so high that I would recommend this to any

 The St Perpetuus Club of Buenos

-and contemporary works, this spry exercise in magic realism
+classic and contemporary works, this spry exercise in magic realism

-can be enjoyed as a parable on how our reading transforms our perception of the
+can be enjoyed as a parable on how our reading transforms our

-shocks and suggestion over explicitness in horror fiction will find much
+suggestion over explicitness in horror fiction will find much to

 succeeds in imbuing his strange tales with the sense of intellectual

 29th January 2010: A good review for Strange Tales III by Mario Guslandi at Bookgeeks: "another excellent collection of stories apt to